GeorgeSchiro/GetCert2/README.md

         call.
 This is sometimes necessary when the network enforces rules that are not supported, by default, in older operating systems.

+-AllowSsoThumbprintUpdatesAnytime=True

+    Set this switch False to limit SSO thumbprint replacements to occur only during the domain defined maintenance window.

 -Auto=False

     Set this switch True to run this utility one time (with no interactive UI)